-Medical guideline for both men and women are that:
+Medical guidelines for both men and women are that:

 - to keep health risks from drinking alcohol to a low level, you should not regularly drink more than 14 units of alcohol per week